L-1 Visa Requirements, Qualifications, and Benefits

 An adjustment of status is when you go from non-immigrant status to immigrant status.

-In order to do an adjustment of status, you must be lawfully present in the United States.
+In order to do an adjustment of status, you must generally be lawfully present in the United States and otherwise eligible to adjust status.

 The entire adjustment of status process is done within the United States and you are not required to go abroad.